-Cameron Dollar is in his sixth season as head coach at Seattle University.
+Cameron Dollar begins his seventh season as head coach at Seattle University.
 In just a short span of time, he has shown why many college basketball writers consider him one of the rising stars in the coaching industry.

 In 2013-14, Dollar's Redhawks posted a five-game improvement from the previous season and contended with eventual WAC Tournament champion New Mexico State right down to the final buzzer in the quarterfinals of the conference tournament.
 Thanks to a season sweep over Cal State Fullerton as well as victories over UC Davis, Cal State Northridge, and Norfolk State, Seattle U jumped out to an 8-3 record, led by Second Team All-WAC performer Isiah Umipig.

 Though Dollar led the team through a tough first season in the WAC during the 2012-2013 season, several key returning players showed improvement under his coaching.
 Redshirt freshman Deshaun Sunderhaus became a consistent post defender, and redshirt junior Clarence Trent led the team in scoring.
 Along with the yearly battle against Washington, Dollar's former team, the Redhawks also competed against non-conference schools such as Stanford and Virginia.

 Dollar took a squad of several newcomers through the 2011-12 season, competing with powerhouse programs such as Virginia and Washington.
 The team got rolling midway through the season, winning nine of its last 12 contests, including eight in a row at KeyArena.
 Thanks in part to Dollar's coaching, Aaron Broussard established himself as one of the best players in program history, finishing his career 13th on the school's all-time scoring list.
 Cervante Burrell improved significantly during his three seasons playing under Dollar, and Eric Wallace made an important contribution to the team's success after transferring in from DePaul for his senior season.